open-voice-interoperability/website/site/content/_index.md

     communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
 intro:
-  heading: The Importance of Voice and "Open" Voice
+  heading: The Importance of "Open" Voice
   text: >-
     Artificial Intelligence-enables Voice Assistance – such as Amazon's Alex, Apple's Siri, Samsung's Bixby, or Google Home – will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
+We are moving rapidly into a post-type and -touch world.
 join:
   - image: img/illustrations-coffee.svg
-    text: We
+    text: >-
+      AI-voice interactions are data-rich.
+Voice expands the whole notion of available personal information.
+It is a delivery mechanism and window into emotion and health, and eavesdropping.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
-      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      Voice will be importance in commerce.
+In the future, shoppers will connect to brands – and brands to shoppers – through AI-voice.
+A small number of proprietary AI-voice platforms now dominate the Europe-North America voice markets that are not interoperable and they claim the data in platform-based interactions.
 about:
-  heading: Mission of The Open Voice Network (OVN)
+  heading: Why the Need for The Open Voice Network (OVN)
   text: >-
-    As a Directed Fund project of The Linux Foundation, The Open Voice Network is global in scope and inclusive of consumer-facing entities, both private and public.
-The OVN will deliver its vision through research that leads to the proposal and adoption of global standards, the raising of industry awareness, and public advocacy.
+    Open Voice Network members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
+The Open Voice Network is a directed fund project of The Linux Foundation, and as such, also supports the Foundation's broader mission of helping establish, build, and sustain some of the most critical open source technologies.
 ---